vikerman/ivy-universal/README.md

 On the server the page for the current route gets rendered(more on this later).
 The rendered HTML is sent to the client.
 On the client the only code that runs is a bootstrapping code.
 This code does the following:

 - Setup a global event handler on the document in order to buffer events.
 - Registers a shell Custom Element for every known component in the system.
 This does *not* load the actual component code.
-Just uses the component metadat to watch for property binding changes.
+It just uses the component metadata to watch for property binding changes.

 At this point no Angular specific code or component code has been loaded.
 (Current bootstrap size without polyfills: ~11 Kb)